ityonemo/Unum2-c/README.md

 # Unum2-c

-A Type-2 Unum computational library.
+A Type-2 Unum (pfloat; "projective float") computational library.

 How to use:

 1. Download the package or git clone from github.
-2.  make lib creates a shared library in libUnum2.so in the root directory.
+2.  make lib creates a shared library in libpfloat.so in the root directory.

 You'll want to define a Unum lattice schema, using the function
 ```